MY LIPS ARE SEALED

 I run into my neighbor Megan in the store.
 No, my ex-neighbor.
 "I'm buying supplies for my housewarming party.
 I just moved out of my mom's house next to you--I got my own place!"
 Wow, she grew up fast...

-AFTER I say goodbye, suddenly think "Why didn't I try to get invited?
+AFTER I say goodbye, suddenly think "Why didn't I ask for an invite?
 I want to meet single girls; they'd mostly be younger than me, but so what?
 I LIKE Megan and her friends."

 But it wasn't just shyness; it didn't even occur to me I COULD ask.

 I'm one of the Romantic poets: Byron or Shelley, or a mixture of both.
 I won't commit to my lover, Mary Shelley (or her sister, who had an affair with Byron); for privately, I never consider her my equal, though objectively, she is--brilliant, beautiful.